 Pure Mathematics

-Students intending to earn higher degrees in theoretical mathematics should take a broad range of 200-level courses and as many 300-level courses as possible.
-At the 200-level, the “transition” courses Real Analysis I (Math 244) and Abstract Algebra I (Math 252) are a must.
+Students interested in graduate school in theoretical mathematics should take a broad range of 200-level courses and as many 300-level courses as possible.
+At the 200-level, the “transition” courses Real Analysis I (MATH 244) and Abstract Algebra I (MATH 252) are a must.
 A variety of courses with different perspectives will provide excellent breadth of knowledge.
-Advanced courses in Real Analysis II (Math 344) and Abstract Algebra II (Math 352) are also a must.
-Courses in Topology (Math 348), Combinatorics (Math 364), and Complex Analysis (Math 340) are highly recommended.
-Students should be alert to special topics courses and independent study & research opportunities.
-More and more graduate programs expect their successful applicants to have had an undergraduate research experience.
-Students should strive to achieve good scores on the general and mathematics GRE exams.
+Advanced courses in Real Analysis II (MATH 344) and Abstract Algebra II (MATH 352) are extremely valuable.
+Courses in Topology (MATH 348), Combinatorics (MATH 364), and Complex Analysis (MATH 340) are highly recommended.
+Students should be also consider topics courses (MATH 382/384) and research opportunities.
+Graduate programs increasingly expect successful applicants to have had an undergraduate research experience.

 Applied Mathematics

-Students intending to earn higher degrees in applied mathematics should take a broad range of 100- and 200-level courses in mathematics, statistics, computer science and other fields, and as many 300-level courses as possible.
-At the 200-level, mathematics courses such as Multivariable Calculus (Math 226), Differential Equations (Math 230), Real Analysis I (Math 244), Modern Computational Mathematics (Math 242), Probability (Math 262), and Operations Research (Math 266) teach material that is used in a wide variety of applications to the biological, physical, and social sciences.
-Advanced mathematics courses in Differential Equations II (Math 330), Complex Analysis (Math 340), Real Analysis II (Math 344), and Mathematics Practicum (Math 390) are highly recommended.
-Students should be alert to special topics courses and independent study & research opportunities.
-More and more graduate programs expect their successful applicants to have had an undergraduate research experience.
-Students should strive to achieve good scores on the general and mathematics GRE exams.
+Students interested in graduate school in applied mathematics should take a broad range of 200-level and 300-level courses in mathematics, statistics, computer science, and other fields.
+Mathematics courses such as Multivariable Calculus (MATH 226), Differential Equations (MATH 230), Real Analysis I (MATH 244), Modern Computational Mathematics (MATH 242), Probability (MATH 262), and Operations Research (MATH 266) teach material that is used in a wide variety of applications to the biological, physical, and social sciences.
+Advanced mathematics courses in Differential Equations II (MATH 330), Complex Analysis (MATH 340), and Real Analysis II (MATH 344) are highly recommended.
+Students should be also consider topics courses (MATH 382/384) and research opportunities.
+Graduate programs increasingly expect successful applicants to have had an undergraduate research experience.

 Secondary School Teaching